-Redundancy situations occur where work of a particular sort or in a particular place diminishes to an extent that one or more roles are no longer viable.
+Redundancy situations can occur where work of a particular sort or in a particular place diminishes to an extent that one or more roles are no longer viable.
 It is a fair reason for dismissal as long as it is genuine and follows a fair process.

 Whether your organisation is large or small, fairness and reasonableness are key to ensuring that the process does not result in disputes.
 A sound business plan is extremely useful to show that the redundancy is genuine, and the sharing of information, consulting and giving the employee the opportunity of being heard are all key.
 Larger and more well-resourced organisations would be expected to have a more practised and well-defined process.